Chart Color Schemes

 Infrastructure

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 35 such projects that could impact this area.
-Notable among these are the AIS Podium Project, New Northside Hospital (North Canberra Hospital Redevelopment), Bruce Precinct (Section 15), and Radford College Master Plan Implementation.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 35 projects likely to affect the region.
+Notable initiatives include AIS Podium Project, New Northside Hospital (North Canberra Hospital Redevelopment), Bruce Precinct (Section 15), and Radford College Master Plan Implementation.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.